ham3da/ham3da-integration-for-oxapay-in-woocommerce/readme.txt

 == External services ==

+= Oxapay API=
-* This plugin connects to the [oxapay.com](https://oxapay.com) API to create Crypto Invoices.
+This plugin connects to the [api.oxapay.com](https://api.oxapay.com) API to create Crypto Invoices.
+It only sends order information including amount, order number, and currency type to the API for payment.
 This service is provided by "OxaPay": [Terms & privacy policy](https://oxapay.com/).

+= Currencyapi API =
-* This plugin also connects to the [currencyapi.com](https://currencyapi.com) API to get currency conversion rates.
+This plugin also connects to the [api.currencyapi.com](https://api.currencyapi.com) API to get currency conversion rates.
+No user information is sent to the API.
 This service is provided by "Everapi GmbH": [Terms of use & privacy policy](https://www.iubenda.com/terms-and-conditions/91377662).

 == Changelog ==